Earthquakes on May 17, 2026

 35.0 km---✓ ReviewedUSGS →

-This magnitude 3.6 event was detected 107 km NE of Cruz Bay, U.S. Virgin Islands on May 17, 2026, with origin time 23:03 UTC.
-Coming 1 hours after a magnitude 3.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 3.6 earthquake 107 km NE of Cruz Bay, U.S. Virgin Islands at 23:03 UTC on May 17, 2026.
+It arrived roughly 1 hours after a larger magnitude 3.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.123°, -64.200°.
+The epicenter is at 19.123°, -64.200°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 23:00:30 UTC